hotnops/AWSRoleJuggler/README.md

 # PSRoleJuggle
 Powershell script to check for Role juggling.
 The script loops thorough the roles and tried to assume each one.
 If successful, it prints out information.
-Note: AWS credentials are needed.
+Note: AWS CLI needs to be installed and AWS credentials need to be configured.